Joeltronics/MapGen/README.md

 * Generate different views directly from data, instead of generating equirectangular projection and remapping
 * Some Gradio performance issues
 	* By default it base64 encodes images, which adds a lot of overhead when we have lots of large images
-	* Lots of possible ways to improve this - save to a file and link that instead; use a gradio Gallery object
+	* Lots of possible ways to improve this - save to a file and link that instead; or use gradio Gallery objects everywhere
 * Cache noise to reuse it
+	* e.g. if re-generating the same seed with a few different parameters or higher resolution
 * Use more pyfastnoisesimd features

 ### Known Bugs & Problems